 There are several ways to get here.
 The easiest way is to drive here on Glacier Point Road.
 During the busy summer months, between the hours of 10 to 4:30, you may be required to take the shuttle from the Yosemite Ski Resort (Badger Pass).
 Expect this drive to take 30 – 40 minutes one way, longer if you have to take the shuttle.
 Or you can hike up Four Mile Trail to Glacier Point, for an 10 mile round trip excursion.

-Important Note: The road to Glacier Point is only open from May to late September or October, depending on weather conditions.
+IMPORTANT NOTE: The road to Glacier Point is only open from May to late September or October, depending on weather conditions.
 In 2019, Glacier Point Road opened on May 10.
 In 2020, it opened June 11, which historically is one of the latest opening dates.
 In 2021, Glacier Point Road opened on April 30, so you can see that these dates can vary quite a bit from year to year.
 For updates, check out the current conditions in Yosemite National Park by clicking here.

 Many people skip this viewpoint, going right to Glacier Point.
 But Washburn Point is worth it, if you want a slightly different angle of the Glacier Point view.
 For those who are planning to hike Half Dome, this viewpoint lets you see most of the route.